 Involve us as early in the process as you feel comfortable.
 Buying (or selling) a home is a HUGE investment of time, energy, and emotion and the more we can talk with you and get to know you the better we will be able to help you when the pressure is on.
 Read through what we have posted here and get a feel for how we work and call us when you are ready.

-We started this website because we have noticed more customers tell us that they are overwhelmed by the sheer amount of information out there today.
+We hope this website helps you figure out what you need to do to become a Tallahassee home owner.
+People are overwhelmed by the sheer amount of information out there today.
 Knowledge is power, but when you are NOT the one buying or selling a home daily, it can be tough to know what information is important or relevant to Tallahassee real estate.
-We want to be the agents your trust to guide you through your next move.
+We want to be the agents your trust to guide you through your next Tallahassee move.
 We have been there ourselves and have tools to help.

 We are low-key and not pushy.
-We see our job as helping your buy or sell your Tallahassee home, with the least amount of hassle, on your timeline, and meeting your priorities.
+This is because we see our job as helping your buy or sell your Tallahassee home.
+We will match our motivation with yours.
+And will get you to closing with the least amount of hassle.
 We are full-time Tallahassee real estate agents and making customers happy is our primary focus.
 We will keep you updated anytime we hear anything involving your transaction and will keep files on a shared drive you can access for up to 5 years after closing.

 We offer several checklists and put timelines on a shared calendar.
-We also have a list of professionals that we have used before and can trust to provide you with excellent customer service and communication.
+We also have a list of professionals that we have used before.
+They are independent and do not answer or serve us in any way.
+You can trust Tallahassee locals to provide you with excellent customer service and communication.
 We know we are patient, helpful, and knowledgeable, but do not just take our word for it.
-We are also happy to share a list of local people who have worked with us in the past and would want to talk to you about their experience with us.
-There is also a lot of information on this site to guide you through the process of buying a home even if you choose to work with another Realtor.
+We are also happy to share a list of local people who have worked with us in the past.
+They would love to talk to you about their experience with us.
+There is also a lot of information on this site to guide you through the process.

 When you reach out, we will do two things: